-Furthermore, there are plenty of project management reports that we can mention as vital.
+Keep in mind that there are plenty of project management techniques that are guaranteed to bring you success.
+Moreover, there are many reports that we can mention as vital.
 Generally, all of those documents need to be designed carefully and sent to select individuals or groups so that our communication on the project work is precise, reliable, and efficient.

 Hence, we will look at how other project managers prepare to report and what their best practices are in this article.

 Why Project Management Reports Matter

 Firstly, if we have a practical project management reporting scheme in place, we will never have to worry about updating the distinct stakeholders on the project list.

 In short, project reporting requires:

 - Effective communication between all the distinct stakeholders on the project and the organization

 - The collection and interpretation of significant data and information to maintain track and record of the project’s proceedings

 - An implemented process that guarantees the receipt and feedback of information to the necessary people whenever necessary